Papyrus Fouad 266

 The Papyrus Fouad 266 (three fragments listed as Rahlfs 847, 848 and 942) are fragments, part of a papyrus manuscript in scroll form containing the Greek translation, known as the Septuagint, of the Pentateuch.
 They have been assigned palaeographically to the 1st century BCE.
 There is discussion about whether the text is original or a later recension of the Septuagint.

 Description

 The Greek text was written on papyrus in uncial letters.
 The text is written in 33 lines per column.
 The uncial letters are upright and rounded.
 Iota adscript occurs.
 It is designated by number 847, 848, and 942, on the list of Septuagint manuscripts according to the modern numbering of Alfred Rahlfs.
 It contains section divisions with numbered paragraphs (5, 26, 27).
 117 papyrus fragments of the codex have survived.
 This is "clearly a Jewish manuscript".

 The prefix Fouad commemorates Fouad I of Egypt.

 Version

+While some interpret the presence of the Tetragrammaton in Papyrus Fouad 266, the oldest Septuagint manuscript in which it appears, as an indication of what was in the original text, others see this manuscript as "an archaizing and hebraizing revision of the earlier translation κύριος".
+Because of the presence of the name YHWH in Hebrew, Paul Kahle thought this was the most perfect text of the LXX:

 The text of the manuscript runs close to the Old Greek text of Septuagint, but according to Albert Pietersma it is an early recension towards the Masoretic Text (i.e., Deuteronomy 22:9).
 Disagreeing with Pietersma, George Dunbar Kilpatrick and Emanuel Tov "see no recension at work."